GoogleCloudPlatform/workflows-demos/workflow-executes-other-workflows/README.md

             seconds: 10
 ```

-Returns a result or failure depending on whether the `iteration` is even or odd to simulate success and
+Returns the result or failure of the work.
+In this case, it just uses whether
-failure cases:
+the `iteration` is even or odd to simulate success and failure:

 ```yaml
     - check_iteration_even_or_odd: